top of page

 A French drain is a simple trench filled with gravel that houses a perforated pipe.
 This setup redirects water away from areas where it tends to pool, sending it to a safer spot on your property.

-What’s the point of a French drain?
+What’s the Point of a French Drain?

 Basically, it’s all about moving water.
 If rainwater hangs around your foundation or you’ve got standing water in low areas of your yard, that extra moisture can cause big headaches.
 A French drain channels water underground, keeping it away from places where it can do damage.

-• Keeps your yard usable.
+• Keeps Your Yard Usable.
 No more muddy messes after every rainstorm.

-• Protects your foundation.
+• Protects Your Foundation.
 Less water sitting around means less risk of cracks or leaks in your basement or crawl space.

-• Cuts down on erosion.
+• Cuts Down on Erosion.
 Redirecting water flow stops it from washing away your soil or landscaping.

 If you’re constantly battling wet spots or worried about water seeping into your home, a French drain is a smart, long-lasting solution.
 Want to know if your property could use one?
 Contact us today for a free assessment.